ellak-monades-aristeias/simbug/SIMBUG open standard.md

 ##Entities
 ###Game
+One realization of a definition file

 ###Player(a)
-A humam or non-human subject that interacts with the game.
+A human or non-human subject that interacts with the game.
 It must be identified by a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)

+###Variables
+Place-holders for things (integers, float, text) that change during the simulation

+###Parameters
+Place-holders for fixed things that are not subject to change from the players or the simulation itself

 ###Player Choices Variables
+Variables that within each turn every player gives values to.

-###External Data
+###External Parameters

 ###Random Numbers

 ###Configuration Data

 ###Algorithm

 ###User State Variables

 ###World State Variables

 ##Definition File